-[Editor’s note: The naming of peaks in Peru’s central ranges has been somewhat idiosyncratic or applied multitudinously, and many elevations stated on the IGN map or by climbers appear relative or unconfirmed; this makes it sometimes difficult to pinpoint exact climbs.
-For example, in 1996, the prolific first ascensionist Evelio Echevarría reported climbs on Vicuñita (5,050m, just north of the peak Rajuntay) and Suerococha (5,312m, just south of the town of San Mateo), a zone over 30km west-northwest of the area mentioned in this report and which generally contains lower elevation peaks, with some known by the same names (see AAJ 1997 and the U.K. Alpine Journal 2000).
-The Suiricocha Massif itself contains at least six prominent summits between 5,400m–5,600m, the tallest of which appears to be the central ca 5,600m summit.]
+[Editor’s note: Editor’s note: The naming of peaks in Peru’s central ranges has been somewhat idiosyncratic, and many elevations stated on the IGN map or by climbers appear multiple times or are unconfirmed; this makes it sometimes difficult to pinpoint ascents.
+For example, in 1996, the prolific first ascensionist Evelio Echevarría reported climbs on Vicuñita (5,050m, just north of the peak Rajuntay) and Suerococha (5,312m, just south of the town of San Mateo), a zone over 30km west-northwest of the area mentioned in this report, and which generally contains lower elevation peaks, some known by the same names (see AAJ 1997 and the U.K. Alpine Journal 2000).
+TThe Suiricocha Massif described here contains at least six prominent summits between 5,400m–5,600m, the tallest of which appears to be the central ca 5,600m summit.]

 On May 7, I left Huaraz with my porter Hector Alejo and friend Antonio Silverio, who helped us with the logistics.
 Guy met us early on May 8 in Miraflores (near Lima), and we drove to San Mateo to acclimatize and make preparations for four days in the mountains.